tiy-lv-frontend-2015-10/Assignment-23/readme.md

 * Replicate the following behavior using React.
 * You should be able to mark an item as completed.
 * You should be able to remove an item from the list (completed or not).
+* You should store all todos in a parse.com database and load them on page load.

+## Hard Mode
 * You should add filters for
   - All Items (completed or not)
   - Completed items
   - Active items
 * You should have a button to remove all completed items from the list.
-* You should store all todos in a parse.com database and load them on page load.

 Example